postman-solutions-eng/backstage-postman-plugin/packages/postman-backend/README.md

 This `postman-backend` plugin provides some Postman services that will be used by the Postman frontend plugin to render the different component views.

 ## Disclaimer
-This plugin is not officially supported by Postman and is intended for Backstage users to easily integrate Postman into their API documentation.
+This plugin is not officially supported by Postman and is intended for Backstage users to integrate Postman into their API documentation easily.

 ## Prerequisites